 Quinoa Versus Common Grains: Nutrient Density

-While rice provides carbohydrates, quinoa delivers nearly double the protein per serving.
-It also boasts iron, magnesium, and antioxidants rarely found in conventional grains.
+Rice is a source of carbohydrates, but quinoa has almost twice as much protein in a serving.
+It also contains iron, magnesium, and antioxidants that are not common in regular grains.
 These nutrients support immune function and coat health.

 Tips for Introducing Quinoa to Your Dog’s Meal Plan